 Photo by Ella Olsson on Unsplash

-For me, the biggest issue with not knowing how to meal prep originally was the amount of money I would waste on food at the store that would go bad anyway.
-On that note, I would like to try and have the least amount of food waste come out of my kitchen as possible.
-On top of this, the amount of money I ended up spending on grocery trips, wandering through the aisles, blew my mind.
+Financial Stress: For me, the biggest issue with not meal prepping originally was the amount of money I would waste on food that would go bad anyway.
+Also, the amount of money I ended up spending on grocery trips wandering through the aisles blew my mind.
 By learning how to meal prep, not only will you decrease financial stress, but you will also have a lot more structure to your days, making it so much less stressful come meal times.

 Meal prep today, stress less tomorrow!